dartZXC/HertZ-inzernal-modified/README.md

 # I have Full Permissions to upload it from the Original creator HertZ himself.

 i do not claim any rights that ive made this. all rights go to hertz.

+# This wont get any updates if it will, it will probably be because somebody is selling another version of this.